SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 Existing blocks that use the version 1 API must be migrated to use the version 2 API.
 See [Migrating input and output blocks to the version 2 API](https://github.com/SoftwareAG/apama-analytics-builder-block-sdk/blob/rel/10.17.0.x/doc/150-MigrateInputOutputBlocks.md) in the Analytics Builder Block SDK documentation on GitHub for more details.

+##### Cumulocity IoT transport in Apama

+The following applies as of Apama 10.15.2:

+User status metrics with names containing labels in the form `{keyA=valueA,keyB=valueB}` are now converted to Prometheus metrics with those labels in the Prometheus labels.
+The HTTP server transport now uses this syntax for chains that it creates dynamically.
+For example, if you have `somename{key=value}` as part of the user status name, this is now converted to a Prometheus label on the metric `somename`.
+Previously, a user status with a name like this did not appear in Prometheus at all.

+As a result, the HTTP server transport, which used to prefix all metrics on its chains for example with `httpServer_instance_5_`, now prefixes them with `httpServer{chain=5}` instead.
+This means, that the resulting metrics now look like this:

+`sag_apama_correlator_user_httpServer_metricname{chain=5}`

+instead of

+`sag_apama_correlator_user_httpServer_instance_5_metricname`